Can you remember your first day at school? I sure do.

 It’s important to note that essential oils should always be diluted and should never be applied to the skin directly.
 Pregnant women should seek the advice of a trained health care advisor prior to using essential oils as some oils may be hazardous.

 To make the rollerball simply place the suggested number of drops of essential oils into the bottle, and then fill to the top with your carrier oil of choice.
 Be sure to give it a good shake so that the oils mix together evenly.

-Ayurveda emphasises the importance of daily massage (abhyanga) with appropriate oils to help keep anxiety in balance.
+Ayurveda emphasizes the importance of daily massage (abhyanga) with appropriate oils to help keep anxiety in balance.

-It’s a well-known fact that scents can evoke emotions which help soothe anxious minds (just like my mum’s perfume….).
-What many people don’t realise is that the chemicals in essential oils also have the real scientific ability to produce hormones that alter both physical and psychological function.
+It’s a well-known fact that scents can evoke emotions that help soothe anxious minds (just like my mum’s perfume….).
+What many people don’t realize is that the chemicals in essential oils also have the real scientific ability to produce hormones that alter both physical and psychological functions.